bbourgois/core-abstract/README.md

 # Stock

-Manage the stock of a shop with a max capacity of 30 box shoes.
+Manage the stock of a shop with a max capacity of 30 shoe boxes.

 Only version 1 is available.